Get in touch with us today and our team of imaging professionals will be pleased to assist you.

 eCapture Pro includes a logging system that helps you monitor application activity, diagnose issues, and track system health.
 This topic explains how to view and filter logs, configure warning and error thresholds, clear logs after issues are resolved, and locate log files on both Windows and Linux systems.

-The Log Panel, located on the right side of the System View, displays log entries.
+The Log Panel, located on the right side of the Status View, displays log entries.
 Controls at the top of the panel let you configure the logs.

-For an introduction to the System View, see The eCapture Pro System View.
+For an introduction to the Status View, see The eCapture Pro Status View.

 You can filter log entries based on the log level.
 To view a detailed log of the application’s activity you can set the log level to debug.
 This includes error, warning, info, and debug entries.